Outline

 3. Determine who is responsible for what function

 4. Determine the appropriate event for the right season.
-Coordinate with the youth leader not to
+Coordinate with the youth leader not to overlap events but to properly space them out.

 5. Coordinate all aspects of each events including the registration, finances, advertisements,